Session Description & Materials

 Dong Hoo Sohn Daeryun Law Firm

-5 1-2D Immigration The Trump Gold Card and its Impact on U.S. Immigration This session will explore the recently introduced Trump Gold Card and its potential impact on U.S. immigration pathways for high-net-worth individuals.
+Immigration The Trump Gold Card and its Impact on U.S. Immigration This session will explore the recently introduced Trump Gold Card and its potential impact on U.S. immigration pathways for high-net-worth individuals.
 The discussion will cover how the Trump Gold Card process operates, its practical implications to date, and what it means for Korean lawyers advising affluent clients with cross-border interests.
 Panelists will compare the program with the existing U.S. EB-5 investor visa scheme and similar high-net-worth immigration programs offered by other jurisdictions, offering valuable insights for practitioners navigating this evolving area of immigration and investment law.
+David Lee Mundy Handong International Law School

 Jennifer Chun Jennifer Chun Immigration Law

-6 1-2C Recent Development in US customs and Tariff Policies This session should cover key regulatory changes in US Customs laws, enforcement trends, and policy shifts affecting importers in the US.The session will also offer practical guidance on navigating compliance challenges, identifying duty-saving opportunities, and implementing effective risk and cost mitigation strategies.
+Custom/Tariff Recent Development in US customs and Tariff Policies This session should cover key regulatory changes in US Customs laws, enforcement trends, and policy shifts affecting importers in the US.The session will also offer practical guidance on navigating compliance challenges, identifying duty-saving opportunities, and implementing effective risk and cost mitigation strategies.
 Ideal for attorneys and in-house counsel working in international trade, this session aims to equip attendees with the tools needed to stay ahead in today’s rapidly shifting customs landscape.
-Jay Cho Aprio Advisory Group, LLC
+Jay Cho Aprio Advisory Group, LLC IAKL Customs&Tariff_Jay Cho 9.8.25

 Robert Kang Loyola Law School